 And then we were there!
 A massive sign reading “Welcome Mitsubishi Motors Bandminton Horse Trials” greated us at the entrance…

 We parked up and headed in towards the main arena.
 A nice size crowd was toing and froing between the grandstand and the country stalls.
 Everyone was dressed in their best tweed or their new equestrian sports gear..
-Turning to BF I said, “I think I might cry I’m so happy to be here…”, to which he replied, “Please don’t.”
+Turning to my friend I said, “I think I might cry I’m so happy to be here…”

 I was genuinely ecstatic to be there.
 The buzz, the smell, the SHOPPING.
 Horse Lover’s Heaven.
 We walked around for an hour to familiarize ourselves with the layout of the site.
 Where the food was (second most important thing on the agenda!), bathrooms, the start of the cross-country course and so on.
 We stumbled upon the warm up arenas and the press tent.
 I was amazed that everything was so close; so close that in a way you felt apart of the whole event, not just as a spectator.

 The riders, grooms and horses came and went as I watched on.
 You could stand there by the side of the warm-up and watch them practice.
 You could over hear them talking through their tests with their grooms and trainers.
 Invaluable insights into the warm-up routines and preparation of those after eventing’s biggest prize.